-- For information on installing SCSI drives, refer to Appendix A, "Tips for Installing SCSI Devices" on page 78 and the Adaptec SCSI Documentation provided on the Ready-to-Configure Utility Program CD. - Read "Electrical Safety" on page 4 and "Handling Static-Sensitive Devices" on page 5. - · Turn the computer and all other connected devices off. - Disconnect all external cables and power cords, and then remove the computer cover (see Chapter 2, "Preparing to Install and Remove Options" on page 6). - Read the documentation that comes with the drive. - To install a SCSI drive in a model that has IDE drives only, you must purchase an internal SCSI cable.
-See your IBM reseller or IBM marketing representative. - Read "Internal Drives" on page 45. - ${f 1}$ Determine which drive bay of the lower drive bracket you are going to use. - 2 Remove the lower drive bracket.
-See "Accessing Drive Bays" on page 49. - 3 Touch the static-protective package containing the new drive to any unpainted metal surface and then remove the drive.
+For information on installing SCSI drives, refer to Appendix A, "Tips for Installing SCSI Devices" on page 79 and the Adaptec SCSI Documentation provided on the Ready-to-Configure Utility Program CD.

+Read "Electrical Safety" on page 4 and "Handling Static-Sensitive Devices" on page 5.

+Disconnect all external cables and power cords, and then remove the computer cover (see Chapter 2, "Preparing to Install and Remove Options" on page 6).
+Read the documentation that comes with the drive.

+To install a SCSI drive in a model that has IDE drives only, you must purchase an internal SCSI cable.
+See your IBM reseller or IBM marketing representative.
+Read "Internal Drives" on page 46.

+- 1 Determine which drive bay of the lower drive bracket you are going to use. - 2 Remove the lower drive bracket.
+See "Accessing Drive Bays" on page 50. - 3 Touch the static-protective package containing the new drive to any unpainted metal surface and then remove the drive.